The Smartling Terminology Directory

-This glossary provides definitions of terms related to the localization industry, and more specifically, Smartling.
-It is divided into two sections: General and Global Delivery Network.
+This directory of terminology provides definitions of important terms related to Smartling and the localization industry.
+It is divided into the following sections:

 Smartling's label for a Language Service Provider (LSP).